nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage (UI should respond within 1s).
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The system should respond to user commands within 15 seconds.
 5. The application should launch within 2 seconds.
-6. The application should not store sensitive information (e.g., NRIC numbers) without explicit user consent.
-7. The application should demonstrate stability during long-term usage like after a few hours without crashing or freezing.
+6. The application should demonstrate stability during long-term usage like after 2 hours without crashing or freezing.
-8. The application should be usable by novice users without extensive training.
+7. The application should be usable by novice users without extensive training.
-9. The application should handle errors gracefully, providing meaningful feedback to users in case of failures.
+8. The application should handle errors gracefully, providing meaningful feedback to users in case of failures.
-10. The user guide and the developer guide should be PDF-friendly.
-(No expandable panels, embedded videos, animated GIFs etc.)
+9. The user guide and the developer guide should be PDF-friendly (No expandable panels, embedded videos, animated GIFs etc.).

 ### Glossary